lucidsolns/terraform-vm-proxmox/README.md

 # terraform-proxmox-vm

-A Terraform module to create Proxmox VMs with support for virtiofs and butane/ignition.
+A Terraform module to create Proxmox VMs with support for:
+   - butane/ignition configurations
+   - virtiofs filesystems
+   - plan9f filesystems

 A [butane](https://coreos.github.io/butane/) configuration provides a human readable YAML configuration to perform first time boot configuration of